MEDIABLOCKAI/docs/tutorials/bridge-tutorials/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ---
 description: >-
-  Steps to transfer/wrap CMN20 tokens from Ethereum to CMNnet and back using smart contracts.
+  Steps to transfer/wrap MBC20 tokens from Ethereum to MBCnet and back using smart contracts.
 ---

-# Using the bridge with CMN20 tokens directly through the contract
+# Using the bridge with MBC20 tokens directly through the contract

-**Please use this tutorial at your own risk as it involves using Etherscan UI/CMN Blockchain explorer to relay the tokens.
-This tutorial is applicable only for CMN20 tokens other than CMN.
-Do not use this tutorial to transfer CMN.**
+**Please use this tutorial at your own risk as it involves using Etherscan UI/MBC Blockchain explorer to relay the tokens.
+This tutorial is applicable only for MBC20 tokens other than MBC.
+Do not use this tutorial to transfer MBC.**

 We are going to have a UI soon so it would be good to wait for the bridge UI too.